JaimeDeArcos/jaimedearcos.github.io/_posts/2020-11-24-algorithms-working-with-trees.md

     }
 ```

-You can find the complete code example in <a href="https://github.com/JaimeDeArcos/kotlin-algorithms/tree/main/trees" target="_blank">this GitHub repository</a>
+You can find the complete code of this example in this <a href="https://github.com/JaimeDeArcos/kotlin-algorithms/tree/main/tree" target="_blank">GitHub repository</a>